-A visual meditation on the quiet, often unnoticed rhythms of everyday life, Ticking Away the Moments that Make up a Dull Day captures fleeting scenes of stillness, isolation, and unspoken connection in public spaces.
-Set largely in buses, trains, and transit zones, where time feels both suspended and painfully real, this series explores the emotional undercurrent of routine.
+• Ticking Away the Moments That Make Up a Dull Day is a visual meditation on the unnoticed rhythms of everyday life, this series captures stillness, isolation, and unspoken connection in public spaces.
+Often on buses, trains, and in the transit zones where time feels both suspended and painfully real.

-Through rain-specked windows, slouched postures, and vacant stares, these photographs illuminate the inner worlds of people caught mid-thought, mid-scroll, or mid-silence.
-Influenced by British realism and the melancholic lyricism of Pink Floyd, each frame becomes a pocket of pause in a world rushing on.
+Through rain-specked windows, slouched postures, and faraway stares, the photographs linger on people caught mid-thought, mid-scroll, or mid-silence.
+Influenced by British realism and Pink Floyd’s slow, aching sense of time, each frame becomes a pause the world doesn’t notice.

-This is a study of ordinary time, the kind that slips past without ceremony but holds our most private moments.
-It's about the hush between stops, the weight of waiting, and the strange intimacy of sharing space while feeling far away.
+This is ordinary time, the kind that passes without ceremony, yet contains our most intimate moments.
+The hush between stops.
+The weight of waiting.
+The strange closeness of sharing space while feeling far away.

 Previous